jdwh08/foxnote-quartzsite/content/Stochastic Gradient Descent.md

 ---
 aliases:
+  - Minibatch Gradient Descent
+  - SGD
 tags:
   - ds/ml
-edited: 2025-08-28T19:45
+edited: 2025-09-14T13:03
 created: 2024-03-19T22:06
 ---
 # Definition:
-A variant of [[Gradient Descent]] where we conduct gradient descent using a small mini-batch of examples, rather than the full examples.
+A variant of [[Gradient Descent]] where we conduct gradient descent using a small number of examples, rather than all examples at once.

 ---
 # Notes: